armanriazi/typescript-all-in-one/workspace/types/generic/generic.md

 ## Generics

-Generics allow you to create reusable components and functions that can work with multiple types.
-With generics, you can parameterize types, functions, and interfaces, allowing them to operate on different types without explicitly specifying them beforehand.
+Generics allow you to create reusable components and functions that **can work with multiple types**.
+With generics, you can parameterize types, functions, and interfaces, allowing them to **operate on different types without explicitly specifying them beforehand.**

 The key motivation for generics is to document meaningful type dependencies between members.
 The members can be: